• Skip to primary navigation

 Ojai pixies are a late-season variety, ripening in March and April whereas early-season tangerines such as Satsumas ripen in November and December.

-What are the Best Varieties?
+What are the Best Varieties in France?

 plate of quartered candied French clementines